Things to do Russell Tours & Attractions

 Things To Do In Russell Bay of Islands

-At the turn of the 19th century, Russell, then known as Kororareka, was the first permanent European settlement and served as a shore station for whalers, a swashbuckling town full of whalers and sealers with a reputation as the ‘Hell Hole of the Pacific.
-It was renamed Russell in 1844 in honour of the British Colonial Secretary of the day.
+Once a swashbuckling town of whalers and sealers with a reputation as the “Hell Hole of the Pacific,” Russell was renamed in 1844 to honor the British Colonial Secretary of the time.

 Grab A Bay of Islands Special Deal